Lee Sala: Early life

-Lee was born to a working class family of Italian descent in Donora, Pennsylvania.
-He was brought up during the Great Depression, with a house full of relatives including 5 siblings, and two of his cousins.
-His father, a bricklayer by trade worked very hard to put food on the table, even when there were no jobs available.
-Lee accredits his desire to box to his cousins Bruno and Libro Sala who were both professional boxers in the 1920s and 30's, Both of whom were top contenders.
-The Sala's were a very athletic family.
-Lee's older brother Tony was an All-American football player at Villanova University, as well as intercollegiate boxing champion 4 years in a row.
+Lee was born to a working-class family of Italian descent in Donora, Pennsylvania.
+He was brought up during the Great Depression, with a house full of relatives, including five siblings, and two of his cousins.
+His father, a bricklayer by trade, worked very hard to put food on the table, even when there were no jobs available.
+Lee accredits his desire to box to his cousins Bruno and Libro Sala, who were both professional boxers in the 1920s and 1930s, both of whom were top contenders.
+The Salas were a very athletic family.
+Lee's older brother Tony was an All-American football player at Villanova University, as well as intercollegiate boxing champion four years in a row.
 His younger brother Fritz was a baseball prospect in his youth.

 U.S. military service

-Lee enlisted in the United States Navy in 1944 During World War II.
-He served on the USS Iowa for 2 years, and saw action in the south Pacific.
-During his tenure in the Navy, he won the Navy olympic amateur championship of north Japan.
+Lee enlisted in the United States Navy in 1944 during World War II.
+He served on the USS Iowa for two years, and saw action in the South Pacific.
+During his tenure in the Navy, he won the Navy Olympic amateur championship of north Japan.